jbcodeforce/ML-studies/docs/coding/langgraph.md

 }
 ```

 The LLM is generating some statements that tool calling is needed by matching to the tool name specified (e.g. `tavily_search_results_json`) during LLM creation (with the args coming from the function signature or for a schema definition as part of the tool definition).
+Below is an example of OpenAI tool_calls response.
+Most LLMs support this schema:

 ```json
 "generations": [